prideout/layout-viewer/README.md

 it calls `earcut_triangles_raw` on the polygon and appends the triangle verts and indices to two growing arrays.
 Coordinates are normalized such that bounding box maps to [-1,+1] along the X axis.

+Add a method to GlRenderer called render that takes a Scene ref and a CameraId.

 Create a web app with trunk and Yew.
 There should be a sidebar on the right that shows a list of layers.
 Each layer has a color swatch, visibility toggle,